 Michael Aaron Gallagher is best known for his work as an entertainment journalist, celebrity photographer, actor and film producer.
-As the Editor-in-Chief of the global entertainment news website StayFamous.Net, he has interviewed and photographed some of Hollywood’s biggest stars.
+As the owner of the global entertainment news website StayFamous.Net, he has interviewed and photographed some of Hollywood’s biggest stars.

 An award-winning writer, his work has been read by an audience of more than 75 Million readers in the United States.
 He has been published in numerous magazines and newspapers.
 He is a former TV Critic for the Sunday Edition of The Post Standard newspaper (an S.I.
 Newhouse publication) and Syracuse.com.